raestrada/storycraftr/docs/getting_started.md

 1. **Culture**: Establishing the cultural background of the world brings depth and richness to the setting, following Sanderson's idea that **limitations are more interesting than powers** ([Sanderson's Second Law](https://www.brandonsanderson.com/sandersons-second-law/)).
     ```bash
-    storycraftr worldbuilding culture "Describe the culture of a futuristic world where religion and faith have been outlawed." es
+    storycraftr worldbuilding culture "Describe the culture of a futuristic world where religion and faith have been outlawed.
     ```

 2. **Geography**: Geography plays a key role in worldbuilding, establishing settings that shape the characters and their journey, in line with Sanderson’s focus on **setting limitations** that challenge characters.
     ```bash
-    storycraftr worldbuilding geography "Describe the geography of a dystopian city controlled by technology after the fall of the gods." es
+    storycraftr worldbuilding geography "Describe the geography of a dystopian city controlled by technology after the fall of the gods.
     ```

 3. **History**: Sanderson advises **creating internal consistency** in your world's history to enrich the present and future of your story.
     ```bash
-    storycraftr worldbuilding history "Outline the history leading to the rebellion against the gods." es
+    storycraftr worldbuilding history "Outline the history leading to the rebellion against the gods.
     ```

 4. **Magic System**: This will follow Sanderson’s **First Law**: "An author's ability to solve conflict with magic is directly proportional to how well the reader understands the magic."
 Defining rules early is crucial.
     ```bash
-    storycraftr worldbuilding magic_system "Describe the technology that replaced divine powers in the society." es
+    storycraftr worldbuilding magic_system "Describe the technology that replaced divine powers in the society.
     ```

 5. **Technology**: In line with Sanderson's advice on **restrictions**, the advanced technology in your world should have defined limits that drive the plot forward.
     ```bash
-    storycraftr worldbuilding technology "Describe the advanced technology that shapes everyday life in a post-divine world." es
+    storycraftr worldbuilding technology "Describe the advanced technology that shapes everyday life in a post-divine world.
     ```

 ## Step 5: Write Your Chapters